fordsfords/netmon/README.md

 Usage: netmon.sh [-h] [-i intfc] [-l logfile] [-p prefix] [-s seconds]
 Where:
   -h help
+  -i intfcs - interfaces for ethtool.
+Default: "*" (all running non-loopback).
+              If multiple interfaces, space-separate and enclose in quotes.
+              E.g. -i "en0 en1".
-  -i intfc - interface for ethtool; default: /tmp/netmon.intfc -l logfile - Log file path (no day of week appended).
+  -l logfile - Log file path (fixed path, no day of week appended).
-  -p prefix - Prefix path, appended with day of week; default: /tmp/netmon.log -s seconds - Seconds to wait between samples; default: 600 (10 min) See https://github.com/fordsfords/netmon for more information.
+  -p prefix - Prefix path, appended with day of week.
+Default: "/tmp/netmon.log" -s seconds - Seconds to wait between samples.
+Default: 600 (10 min) See https://github.com/fordsfords/netmon for more information.
 ````

 netmon.sh is intended to be run in the background.
-As it starts up, it records the following information:
+As it writing to a log file, it records the following information:
 * uname -r
 * cat /etc/os-release
 * uptime